FhenixProtocol/cofhe-docs/docs/devdocs/overview.md

 ## **Unlocked Use Cases**

-CoFhe enables developers to build confidential smart contracts that weren’t possible before.
+CoFhe enables developers to build confidential smart contracts that weren't possible before.

  **Private Auctions** – Bidders can place and settle auctions without revealing bid amounts or identities.